iomete/iom-docs/glossary/spark-tuning.md

 ---
 title: Spark Tuning
-description: Explore Spark Tuning, the process of adjusting settings to optimize memory, cores, and instances utilized by the system in Apache Spark.
-Learn about crucial aspects such as data serialization, memory tuning, data structure tuning, garbage collection tuning, and memory management to achieve outstanding performance in Spark applications.
+description: What is Spark Tuning?
+Spark Tuning refers to the process of adjusting settings to optimize memory, cores, and instances utilized by the system, ensuring seamless performance and avoiding resource bottlenecks in Apache Spark.
 ---

 # Spark Tuning

-What is Spark Tuning? **Spark Tuning** refers to the process of adjusting settings to optimize memory, cores, and instances utilized by the system, ensuring seamless performance and avoiding resource bottlenecks in Apache Spark.
+## What is Spark Tuning?

+**Spark Tuning** refers to the process of adjusting settings to optimize memory, cores, and instances utilized by the system, ensuring seamless performance and avoiding resource bottlenecks in Apache Spark.

 **Data Serialization** is crucial for reducing memory usage and enhancing network performance.
 Spark supports two serialization libraries: Java Serialization and Kryo Serialization.
 By terminating long-running jobs, utilizing resources efficiently, ensuring accurate execution engines, and improving system performance time, one can achieve outstanding results in Spark performance.